A quick mix of the things we gleaned from the week of hockey, serious and less so, and rolling four lines deep. Fourth-fastest to 1,000 words.

 Following Saturday’s prime-time tilt against the Edmonton Oilers, the Leafs will play just once (Vegas on Wednesday) over a seven-day span with no travel.

 “It’s a nice window.
-You don’t get that too often,” Matthews’ winger, Matthew Knies, noted to reporters Friday.
+You don’t get that too often,” Matthews’ winger, Matthew Knies, said to reporters Friday.

 Easing pressure to rush a return is Toronto’s 4-1 record since its 69-goal man went down after a 22-minute effort on Nov.
 3.